What to See in Turin in One Day: Is Turin Worth Visiting?

 I couldn't fit the whole 18-meter papyrus in the photo, but at least you can see the hieroglyphs up close

-Now, the thing everyone is interested in: the mummies.
+Now, the thing everyone is interested in: is the mummies.
 The museum has 24 human and 17 animal mummies, and let me tell you, it’s as morbid as it sounds.
 It’s fascinating, sure, but also a little unsettling when you start thinking, "What if someone digs me up in 4,000 years and puts me on display?"
 Suddenly, cremation sounds pretty appealing.
 Honestly though, after your 10th mummy, you start feeling numb to the fact you are staring at a dead person and just accept it.

 Sarcophagis in Egyptian Museum, Turin, photo by Next Level of Travel